yoonjoung/Mali_DHS_SARA/README.md

-**Availability, Readiness, and Utilization of Services in Mali** See full report https://dhsprogram.com/pubs/pdf/FA136/FA136.pdf
+**Availability, Readiness, and Utilization of Services in Mali**
+See full report https://dhsprogram.com/pubs/pdf/FA136/FA136.pdf

-Data source:
+Data sources:
 1. Excel file which has extracted service readiness estimates from a report. *(THIS IS INCLUDED IN THE REPO)*
 2. SARA facility-level dataset to for background characterisitcs of facilities at the regional level
 2. DHS API indicator data